HSF/hsf.github.io/organization/_posts/2019/2019-07-11-coordination.md

 ## News, general matters
   - HPCs and GPUs - cost model and benchmarking WG
-      - WLCG MB has set up a group to work on benchmarking of GPUs in particular.
+      - WLCG Management Board has set up a group to work on benchmarking of GPUs in particular.
-      - This is to anticipate that some FAs might offer GPU resources as part of their WLCG pledge.
+      - This is to anticipate that some funding agencies might offer GPU resources as part of their WLCG pledge.
       - Some notes and the charge in this
         [<span class="underline">Google